 And yet others think that a guitar even at the price of a C10 should have an elevated fingerboard.
 Currently, only models that reside at a much higher price tier feature an elevated fingerboard.

 Perhaps the main criticism from those who are not totally impressed with the C10 is that for the money, one can instead get a second-hand luthier made guitar like Adalid, Picado, Camps and others that are made in relatively smaller workshops but of good repute.

 On minor points, some (including owners) believe that a finer polish would have brought more maturity to the voice of the guitar.

 Some owners have commented that to get the ‘true voice’ of the C10, they had to change the strings from the original.
 In some cases, a new set of D’Addario carbon strings worked wonders and others said Augustine’s Blue/Regal strings did the trick for them.

-Meanwhile the true fans of a C10 cannot be stopped from singing its praises:
+Meanwhile, the true fans of a C10 cannot be stopped from singing its praises:

-This guitar is crafted amazingly, it’s beautiful, and really exceeded all my expectations.
+This guitar is crafted amazingly, it’s beautiful and really exceeded all my expectations.
 I’m really happy with my purchase and would recommend Cordoba to anyone.

 Holding it in your hands is a completely different experience.
 The finish is perfect.
-The volume was much louder than expected.
+The volume is much louder than expected.
 I went with the cedar top.
 The sound has a rich tonality with a solid bass and plenty of highs.
 The action seemed a bit high, but that can be easily adjusted.